jacktrusler/cheat_sheets/docs/python.md

                │
                └── venv_second/

+### pip install
+If you have activated a virtual environment, pip will install packages into your venv folder, if you have not then pip will install programs into a default location on your computer.

+    MacOS: /usr/local/lib/python2.7/site-packages
+    Fedora37: $HOME/.local/lib/python3.11/site-packages

+Note: MacOS will install to a different location if you specify pip3.
+The way to find where a specific package resides is by using the `pip show <package name>` command.

 ### What the heck is `if __name__ == "__main__"`

 This is a way of running python as a script.
 When you run a script in the terminal you run it in the top-level code environment.
 So any code after this conditional only runs when you are in a top-level code environment.
 I.e a shell, where the automatically defined variable `__name__ == '__main__'`